UKCSE15L/cse15l-lab-reports/Lab3.md

 1. `-name` This option searches for files by name

 	Example 1: `find ./technical -name "*.txt"`.
 This command finds all `.txt` files in the `./technical` directory.
+This command is useful for quickly recursively locating and listing all 	the text files in a given directory.

- 	Output: (This is just a sample of the output as the actual output is way too big to fit on the screen)
+ 	Output: (This is just a sample of the output as the actual output is too big to fit on the screen)

  	```
   	umark@Umars-Laptop docsearch % find ./technical -name "*.txt"